TS19: The Red Staniers

 As the steam era drew to a close, the Jubilees were gradually retired alongside their mixed-traffic sisters throughout the 1960s.
 A total of 4 would ultimately be preserved, 2 directly from British Railways, the others rescued from the scrapyard; all of these Jubilees have since worked on the main line, 2 of them are currently able to, 5690 Leander and 5699 Galatea, whereas 5596 Bahamas is undergoing overhaul and 5593 Kolhapur awaits such work.

-When it arrives for Train Simulator, the Jubilee will arrive in full – all 191 examples, variations in the domes, chimneys, smokebox saddles will be present, as will builders plates, headboards and headlamp configurations.
+When it arrives to the Steam & Dovetail Games stores, the Jubilee will arrive in full – all 191 examples, variations in the domes, chimneys, smokebox saddles will be present, as will builders plates, headboards and headlamp configurations.
 LMS Crimson Lake and BR Green liveries will feature, as will the rather unique Black and Chrome 5552 Silver Jubilee.
 Also included is the Fowler 3500 Gallon tender.

 Keep an eye out for more news regarding Bossman Games’ LMS Jubilee Class, if the Black Five is anything to go by, this should be a good one!